WDSI-TV: Move of Fox to WTVC-DT2

 Sinclair Broadcast Group purchased the non-license assets of WDSI-TV and WFLI-TV from New Age Media for $1.25 million in September 2015.
 While New Age would continue to own and program WDSI-TV, Sinclair acquired all of its existing programming and affiliations.

-During a transition process that was completed on October 31, 2015, WTVC's second digital channel simulcast WDSI.
+During a transition process that was completed on October 31, 2015, WTVC's second digital subchannel simulcast WDSI.
 On that date, when Sinclair launched their new network Comet, the Fox schedule and the intellectual unit for WDSI's main signal moved permanently to WTVC-DT2 under the on-air moniker "Fox Chattanooga".
 The programming on This TV which had been on WTVC-DT2 moved to WDSI's main signal, with Comet launching on WDSI-DT2; the MyNetworkTV subchannel was moved to WFLI-DT2, with the MeTV signal which had been carried on that slot moved to WFLI-DT3.
 Cable, satellite, and EPB viewers saw no change, as WTVC-DT2 took over the former channel slots for WDSI's main signal.

 News operation

 During the early 1990s, ABC affiliate WTVC produced Chattanooga's first nightly prime time newscast at 10 p.m. on then-independent station WFLI through a news outsourcing arrangement.
 After the WFLI newscast was canceled, WTVC established a second 10 p.m. broadcast on WDSI in 1996.
 The newscast, originating from WDSI-TV's studios, used WDSI's own news anchors alongside WTVC's meteorologists, sports anchors, and news reporters, though channel 61's own news staff totaled just four people.

-In 1999, WDSI severed the link with WTVC and began producing its own newscasts entirely, later adding a 4 p.m. newscast in January 2001 and a 6:30 p.m. broadcast.
+In 1999, WDSI began producing its newscasts in-house, later adding a 4 p.m. newscast in January 2001 and a 6:30 p.m. broadcast.
 This ended in 2004, when WDSI reduced its operations and re-established a news outsourcing arrangement with WTVC, citing the small market.
 This agreement continued until Sinclair purchased WDSI's programming and non-license assets in 2015.

-Even though Sinclair does not have any other programming involvement in WDSI-TV's operations, the station does air a repeat of the 7–9 a.m. component of WTVC's Good Morning Chattanooga in the early afternoon.